Salako07/Fraud-Detection-Project-1/README.md

 6.seaborn

 **Usage**
-Open the Jupyter Notebook: jupyter notebook credit_card_fraud_detection.ipynb Run the cells in the notebook to train the machine learning model and evaluate its performance.
+Open the Jupyter Notebook: jupyter notebook fraud_detection.ipynb Run the cells in the notebook to train the machine learning model and evaluate its performance.
 Use the trained model to predict whether a credit card transaction is fraudulent or not.